ashisa/azuretoolkit/README.md

 metricname="\Memory\% Committed Bytes In Use"
 ```

+The script, at the moment, looks for all the VMs and sets up alerts for them.
+Work to specify individual resource groups and/or VMs is going on - as time permits, I'll add those options.

 **Disclaimer**: The scripts is provided as is and suitability for any purpose is not guaranteed - please test it thoroughly and modify as per your requirements.